sunnyssk/CSE597-hw3/README.md

 ## Instructions for Code without MKL

-To compile and run the codes without MKL support in `iterative-mpi` and `iterative-sequential`, see `iterative-instructions.md`.
+To compile and run the iterative solver codes without MKL support in `iterative-mpi` and `iterative-sequential`, see `iterative-instructions.md`.

 ## Instructions for Sequential Solvers